Back to Blog

 Rule-based chatbot scenario: Customer: "I'm looking for a room for my anniversary, something romantic.
 Do you have anything with a view?"

-Chatbot with "Room inquiry" flow: Presents a menu of room types without addressing the anniversary context.
+Chatbot with a "Room inquiry" flow: shows a menu of room types.
+Ignores the anniversary entirely.

-AI agent: "Congratulations on your upcoming anniversary!
-Our [Suite Name] would be perfect—it has a [specific view], a private balcony, and is our most popular room for couples celebrating special occasions.
-It starts at [price] per night.
-Would you like me to check availability for your dates?"
+AI agent: "Congratulations on the anniversary!
+Our [Suite Name] would be perfect — it has [a specific view], a private balcony, and it's our most-booked room for couples celebrating something special.
+Starts at [price] a night.
+Want me to check availability for your dates?"

 The Real Spectrum: From Scripted to Autonomous

-Most products marketed as "AI chatbots" or "AI agents" in the SMB market sit in the RAG AI agent category—an LLM grounded by a business-specific knowledge base.
-This is also where the greatest practical value lies for customer-facing use cases.
+Most products sold as "AI chatbots" or "AI agents" to SMBs land in that RAG AI agent row — an LLM grounded in a business's own documents.
+That's also where most of the practical value sits for customer-facing use.

 7 Ways AI Agents Outperform Rule-Based Chatbots for Business